searchivarius/turnin-webapp/README.md

 Overview
 ========

-A tool for instructors that allows students to submit .tgz files using a web interface.
+A tool for instructors that allows students to submit *.tar.gz* files using a web interface.

 Features: